namanpatel6/flight-tracker/README.md

 ## Features

 - Search flights from multiple carriers and websites
-- Create and manage complex tracking rules
+- Create and manage complex tracking rules with logical operators (AND/OR)
+- Set up custom alerts based on flight status, times, gates, and more
 - Receive notifications via email and SMS
 - Monitor rule status and execution
 - View detailed flight information with direct links